 “Dr. Sullivan is an outstanding addition to our environmental and ocean science research team and is uniquely poised to take the helm at FAU’s Harbor Branch Oceanographic Institute,” said Daniel C. Flynn, Ph.D., FAU’s vice president of research.
-“His collaborative spirit and impressive background, knowledge and expertise working in both academia and industry make him a dynamic leader who will successfully direct the strategic vision and mission of one of our university’s four pillars.”
+“His collaborative spirit and impressive background, knowledge and expertise working in both academia and industry make him a dynamic leader who will successfully direct the strategic vision and mission of this Florida Atlantic University pillar.”

 Sullivan’s research interests include biological and physical mechanisms that control the spatial-temporal dynamics of phytoplankton/zooplankton populations in the coastal oceans; harmful algal bloom (red tide) dynamics; bioluminescence in the ocean; and the development and use of optical and autonomous sampling instrumentation and analytical techniques needed to study these complex processes.
 He has developed or co-developed equipment that includes a moored autonomous vertical profiler; a bathyphotometer; an in situ hyperspectral spectrophotometer; and an in situ holographic microscope for 3D characterization of undisturbed particles in the ocean.

 Sullivan has more than 50 peer-reviewed publications to his credit and has held editorial positions for several international scientific journals.
 He currently serves as an editor of Optics Express.